POLA-LCS/Bitmapy/README.md

 # Bitmapy
-*A work in progress bitmap manager with python.*
+*The Python's bitmap manager.*

-## Today in version 1.7.3 !!!
+## Currently in beta 1.12.5 !!!

 ![Bitmap logo.](./logo.bmp)

 ### Details
-- Like many other graphic design softwares, Bitmapy starts drawing from the TOP-LEFT of the image.
+- Like many other graphic design softwares, Bitmapy starts drawing from the TOP LEFT of the image.
 - It is a WIP project so it's liable to bugs or non-wanted behavior.

 ### Your first RED pixel